Pre-flight Background Estimates for COSI: Background simulation

 The characteristics of the background components composed of charged particles are modified by the geomagnetic field, which varies along the orbit.
 The spacecraft coordinates have been generated with SPENVIS\footnote{\url{https://www.spenvis.oma.be/intro.php}}, for 3 months of orbit, an altitude of 530~km, and an inclination of $0^\circ$\footnote{COSI will be launched by SpaceX with an expected inclination of 0.25° $\pm$ 0.15°}.
 In addition, we added a $\pm$22° rocking angle, with the northern sky observed for 12 hours, followed by a 8 minute slewing time, and then the southern sky observed for 12 hours (see Figure~\ref{fig:cosiorbit}).
 The time dependence of the instrument’s pointing on the sky is simulated with MEGAlib using this orientation.

 Based on these coordinates, the geomagnetic cutoff ($R_{\mathrm{cutoff}}$) (in GV) is computed using the python tool OTSO~\citep{OTSO}.
-We calculate the $R_{\mathrm{cutoff}}$ for each time interval (15~s) of the 3 month orientation file, and use this to obtain the integrated spectrum for each BG component.
+We calculate the $R_{\mathrm{cutoff}}$ for each time interval (15~s) of the 3 month orientation file, and use this to obtain the integrated spectrum for each background component as function of time.
 The $R_{\mathrm{cutoff}}$ dependencies for each component are described in~\cite{Cumani_2019}.
-The time dependence of the background radiation due to $R_{\mathrm{cutoff}}$ variation is handled by including a light curve in the simulations.
-Note that \textit{cosima} only takes the light curve shape into account, and the overall flux normalization is set by the spectrum.
-We make the simplifying approximation that the spectral shape is constant with time.
-This is a reasonable assumption, considering that the $R_{\mathrm{cutoff}}$ only varies from 10.4$-$14.5~GV (see Figure~\ref{fig:Cutoff}).
+The time dependence of the particle fluxes due to $R_{\mathrm{cutoff}}$ variation is handled by including a light curve in the simulations.
+Note that \textit{cosima} only takes the light curve amplitude into account, and the overall flux normalization is set by the spectrum.
+We make the simplifying approximation that the spectral shape is constant with time and is given by the average rigidity cutoff (12.6 GV) during COSI's orbit (see Figure~\ref{fig:DC3input}).
+This is a reasonable assumption, considering that $R_{\mathrm{cutoff}}$ only varies from 10.4 to 14.5~GV (see Figure~\ref{fig:Cutoff}).
+The integrated fluxes of these spectra are used by \textit{cosima} to normalize the light curve.